-Iliff performs background checks on all key students, camp counselors and program leaders prior to performing the duties or participating in the activity qualifying them for this requirement.
+Iliff performs background checks on all Key Students, Camp Counselors and Program Leaders prior to performing the duties or participating in the activity qualifying them for this requirement.

-C. Training
+I. Training

 Sexual misconduct often takes place when there is a power imbalance.
 A sound sexual misconduct prevention training program prioritizes awareness directly tied to prevention, along with strategies for a proactive response once a warning sign emerges.

-Sexual misconduct prevention training is required for members of the Iliff's campus community according to the following schedule:
+Sexual misconduct prevention training is required for members of Iliff's campus community according to the following schedule:

-- New faculty and staff, within six months of hire; - All faculty and staff, who come in contact with protected persons biennially; - All faculty and staff who do not come in contact with protected persons biennially; - Key students, camp counselors and program leaders prior to performing the duties or participating in the qualifying activity;
+- New faculty and staff, within six months of hire; - All faculty and staff, who come in contact with protected persons biennially; - All faculty and staff who do not come in contact with protected persons biennially; and, - Key Students, Camp Counselors and Program Leaders prior to performing the duties or participating in the qualifying activity.

-V. OPTIONS FOLLOWING AN ACT OF SEXUAL MISCONDUCT
+OPTIONS FOLLOWING AN ACT OF SEXUAL MISCONDUCT